mit-history/cfrp-hack/en/index.md

 ### Publications

-These data have been used in an article published by the MIT Press: [*"Databases, Revenues, & Repertory The French Stage Online, 1680-1793"*](https://cfrp.mitpress.mit.edu/).
+These data have been used in an book published by the MIT Press: [*Databases, Revenues, & Repertory The French Stage Online, 1680-1793*](https://cfrp.mitpress.mit.edu/).

 ## Add to this documentation!